Causes and risk factors of ovarian cancer

 Causes and risk factors of cancer of the ovary, fallopian tube or peritoneum

-Doctors do not know what causes cancer to start in the ovary.
-But there are some risk factors that may increase the chances of it developing.
+Doctors do not know what causes cancer to start in the ovary, fallopian tube or peritoneum.
+But some risk factors may increase the chances of it developing.

-Doctors know less about the risk factors for fallopian tube and primary peritoneal cancers because these cancers are less common.
-But doctors think they are generally the same as the risk factors for epithelial ovarian cancer.
-This is the most common type of ovarian cancer.
+Doctors know less about the risk factors for cancers that start in the fallopian tube or peritoneum (primary peritoneal cancer).
+This is because these cancers are less common.
+But doctors think the risk factors are generally the same as the risk factors for epithelial ovarian cancer.

 Having a risk factor does not mean you will get cancer.
 And if you do not have any risk factors, this does not mean you will not get cancer.